 Getting an Interview

-I applied online and the process took 5 days - interviewed at Cheskin Added Value in February 2009.
+I applied online.
+The process took 5 days.
+I interviewed at Cheskin Added Value (Redwood City, CA) in February 2009.